 He was also preceded in death by his parents, Steve and Vera Campbell, and two sisters, Ruth and Lucy.

 Survivors include three sons, Doug and wife Dana Campbell, Mitch and wife Tammy Campbell and Gary Campbell; one sister, Barbara and husband George Tipton; five grandchildren, Megan, Adam, Cassie, Natalie and Galyn, several nieces and nephews and many friends.

-Funeral services will be Monday, May 4, 2009, at 2 p.m. at the Paul Thomas Funeral Home in Miami, Okla.
-The Rev. Rob Brust will officiate.
+Funeral services will be Monday, April 4, 2009, at 2 p.m. at the Paul Thomas Funeral Home in Miami, Okla.
+The Rev. Bob Brust will officiate.
 Burial will be in Greenlawn Cemetery, east of Treece, Kan.